 Seasonal Standouts: Push Pop Sour Series, Tulpa (Pilsner with Mosiac and Citra), Climbing Kites (Cannabis-Infused Sparkling Water)

-Food: Full menu, vegan options
+Food: Full menu, weekend brunch, vegan options

 Patio: Dog friendly